 This podcast will allow them to shine a light on certain genres and subgenres of film—and point listeners in the right direction to discover fun, freaky, fabulous, and offbeat "gems" of cinema.

-Now playing: Film Freaks in Space!
+Now playing: The Film Freaks Time Travel!

 Meet Your Film Freaks!